-BE1-50/51B-219 Overcurrent Relays, with a wide range of pickup settings and front panel selectable time characteristics, are perfect for applications involving coordination with fuses, reclosers, cold load pickup, motor starting, and fixed time requirements.
-Also, a field selectable integrating reset function that simulates the disk reset of electromechanical relays or instantaneous reset to avoid ratcheting makes the BE1-50/51B-219 Overcurrent Relay ideal for almost every application.
+A wide range of pickup settings and front panel selectable time characteristics permit applications involving coordination with fuses, reclosers, cold load pickup, motor starting, and fixed time requirements.
+Also, an integrating reset function is available to simulate the disk reset of electromechanical relays.